Sarhad Journal of Agriculture-Author Guidelines

 Permissions: In case any part (e.g. table or figure) of the submitted manuscript has been taken from previously published work, it is the responsibility of the authors to obtain permission either from the publishers or from the authors depending on the copyright ownership.
 ResearchersLinks can demand this permission anytime, pre- or post-publication of the study.

 Plagiarism Policy: The Editorial Office will strictly monitor text plagiarism and obvious fraudulent data prior to the review process and if plagiarism is detected at this stage or later, the manuscript will be rejected and will not be reconsidered in any journal published independently or in association with ResearchersLinks, Ltd, UK.
+Being HEC recognized journal, SJA follows HEC policy on plagiarism.
+According to HEC plagiarism policy, similarity index from a single source should not exceed than 5% and overall it should not be greater than 19% for publication of the research article.

 Account Title: Sarhad Journal of Agriculture